tomahawkmissile/LR01-Core/README.md

 Aircraft specifications will be posted in another repository.
 ***Note: these files are about 85% complete.***

-**DRAM routing is not finished.
+**DRAM routing and PDN routing is not finished.
 I will upload a fix when I have time.**

 Features:
 - TI AM3354 Arm Cortex-A8